Multimodal Representation Learning Conditioned on Semantic Relations: Experiments

-As shown in Table~\ref{tab:hit5}, our proposed \rcml{} consistently outperforms all baselines across most settings, achieving the best results on 32 out of 35 metrics.
+As shown in Table~\ref{tab:hit5}, our proposed \rcml{} consistently outperforms all baselines across most settings, achieving the best results on 36 out of 40 metrics.
 This highlights its strong ability to leverage both multimodal content and relational semantics for context-aware feature extraction, leading to superior retrieval performance.
 Compared to the standard CLIP backbone, \rcml{} improves overall Hit@5 by approximately 30.79\%.
 While DeCLIP and UniCL are also trained with contrastive objectives, they perform poorly on our relation-targeted retrieval task.
 DeCLIP emphasizes local consistency, and UniCL relies on label-level supervision—neither captures contextual alignment across semantically related samples.
-SigLIP performs relatively well, as its sigmoid-based objective enables more flexible pairwise alignment.
-However, it lacks explicit relational semantics and falls short in relation-aware scenarios.
-ImageBind benefits from a powerful image encoder and significantly larger model size, which explains its occasional advantage on image-dominant metrics.
-Still, without relation conditioning, it underperforms \rcml{} overall.
+SigLIP performs relatively well, as its sigmoid-based objective enables more flexible pairwise alignment, while ImageBind benefits from a powerful image encoder and large model capacity, which explains its occasional advantage on image-dominant metrics.
+However, without explicit relation conditioning, both still underperform \rcml{} overall.
+Furthermore, \rcml{} generalizes well to the out-of-domain Goodreads dataset, highlighting its robustness across different domains of relational data.